yduwcui/ai-gateway/site/docs/concepts/architecture/data-plane.md

    - Stores usage in per-request dynamic metadata
    - Enables rate limiting based on token consumption

+## Notable Rationale

+- Why the External Processor is separated into two phases (Router-level and Upstream-level):
+  - In Envoy, retry/fallback happens after the router filter at the upstream level.
+For example, when the upstream server returns 5xx, Envoy does not invoke the router level filter again.
+    Instead, it invokes only the upstream level filters.
+In our case, retry/fallback will make the requests to totally different AI providers.
+For example, on the first try, it goes to OpenAI, and on the second try, it goes to AWS Bedrock.
+    In this case, we need to do different request transformations and upstream authorizations.
+So, these logic needs to be in the upstream level filter.
+- Why the External Processor?
+  - The External Processor is the most powerful battle-tested and production-ready extension point in Envoy.
+It allows us to implement complex logic without modifying Envoy's core codebase.
+  - [Dynamic Modules](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/dynamic_modules ) could be a future alternative as it offers better performance as well as less complexity in the overall architecture.
+The work is tracked in [envoyproxy/ai-gateway#90](https://github.com/envoyproxy/ai-gateway/issues/90).

 ## Next Steps

 To learn more: